mlsec-group/adversarial-observations/README.md

 ## Dependencies

 We package all dependencies using an [apptainer](https://apptainer.org/) container for ease of reproduction.
-Our forked variant of the [GenCast package](https://github.com/google-deepmind/graphcast) is included directly in this repository.
+Our forked variant of the [GenCast package](https://github.com/google-deepmind/graphcast) is included in this repository under `src/graphcast`.

 ## Quickstart